 The psychoanalytic approach views behaviour as a communication of feelings or thoughts which cannot be expressed in words.
 Experience shows that when a child or young person feels understood, the need to act out is less pressing, and room opens up for thinking and talking.

 Child and Adolescent Psychotherapists have undertaken a six year training which includes four years work in the NHS.
 This specialist training develops skills and knowledge in understanding and treating children's emotional distress and behavioural difficulties, even when children, parents and professionals may be puzzled and confused.
+Art Psychotherapists have a specialist training in using art as the medium of treatment for those who find it hard to communicate using words.
+This is not about being good at art, but about using art, craft, or other materials to explore and express feelings and thoughts.
+Our Art Psychotherapists have experience of working in CAMHS and with a variety of children and young people across the age range.

 I'm Tess Bailey-Sayer, Director of Sea Change Psychotherapy.
 I'm a Child and Adolescent Psychotherapist with over twenty five years' experience of working with children, young people and families.
 I worked as a teacher, in a residential therapeutic community and ran the Peper Harow Young Person's Support Project in Shropshire before undertaking my clinical training as a Child and Adolescent Psychotherapist at the Birmingham Trust for Psychoanalytic Psychotherapy.